-Conditions that palliative medicine treats
+Conditions our palliative medicine specialists treat

 - Cancer